-The FY programme uses a mix of didactic teaching and enquiry-based learning (EBL).
-The programme is delivered with the help of Xaverian College, a long-standing partner of the University of Manchester, and they provide most of the A2-level content in biological sciences and chemistry.
+The IFP uses a mix of didactic teaching and enquiry-based learning (EBL).
+The programme is delivered with the help of Xaverian College, a long-standing partner of the University of Manchester and they provide most of the content in biological sciences and chemistry.
 Xaverian College has an enviable record of excellence in this field and we are very happy to be working with them.
 In the University we use EBL to help you apply the knowledge gained in Xaverian College to short clinical scenarios or cases that enable you to apply the relevant biomedical science.
-This combination of teaching methods is excellent and good preparation for your entry to the main BDS and MB ChB programmes.
+This combination of teaching methods is excellent and good preparation for your potential entry to the BDS and MB ChB programmes.

 The course is there to be enjoyed.
-If you work steadily towards your final goal of a medical or dental degree, you will enjoy it and succeed.
+If you work steadily towards your goal of entering a medical or dental degree programme, you will enjoy it and succeed.